muratk3n/thirdwave/en/README.md

 ---

-Parsing what DJT exaclty said or not say is irrelevant.
-The moment you question to legitimacy of an election, and say "fight" somewhere in speech, that is opening the door to violence.
+You cld parse DJT statements all day long, but the moment you question to legitimacy of an election, and say "fight" somewhere in speech, that is opening the door to violence.
 People are not smart on pol nuance (completely normal), so leadership carries responsibility.

 "Trump impeachment: Supporters rioted 'of their own accord'"